Tiernebre/pokemon-gen-3-livingdex/README.md

 - Every Pokemon in must be caught with ONLY a Pokeball.
   - Safari Zone pokemon will need to utilize breeding.
 - All Pokemon must be nicknamed.

-### Nuzlocke

-Ruby and FireRed will be ran using Hardcore nuzlocke rules to spice things up during my living dex run:

-1. Once a Pokémon faints it is considered dead and cannot be used anymore.
-2. You can only catch your first encounter in every area.
-3. You must nickname every Pokémon.
-4. Once you white out the run is over.
-5. You cannot use items in battle.
-Held items are allowed.
-6. You have to change the Battle-Style to "Set".
-7. You cannot level past the next Gym Leaders strongest Pokémon.
-8. Gift Pokémon/Static Pokémon are allowed, as long as they are your first encounter.
-9. Once the champion has been defeated, the Nuzlocke rules are lifted to allow for catching version exclusives for the living dex.

-Clauses

-- Dupes Clause
-- Species Clause
-- Shiny Clause

 ## Tools